FLORIDA COURT-ORDERED LIFE INSURANCE SUPPORT

 Insurance documentation may be provided for client files or court submission as requested.

 A Notice of lapse or policy cancellation is sent to the agent from the insurance carrier if any changes are made to the policy.
+Communication is handled in a professional and efficient manner.

 Important Disclosures